iter8-tools/iter8/mkdocs/docs/user-guide/tasks/collect.md

     # The type of the payload.
 Indicated using the Content-Type HTTP header value.
     # This is intended to be used in conjunction with one of the `payload*` fields above.
     # If this field is specified, Iter8 will send HTTP POST requests to versions
     # with this content type header value.
+If payload is supplied, but this field
+    # is unset, then its value will be defaulted to "application/octet-stream".
     contentType: "image/png"
     # A list of error ranges.
     # Each range specifies an upper and/or lower limit on HTTP status codes.